-Code Description: 0 Not Known 1 Written - Prescription obtained via paper.
+Code Description: Joac Decemplion: 0 Not Known 1 Written - Prescription obtained via paper.
 2 Telephone - Prescription obtained via oral instructions or interactive voice response using a phone.
 3 Electronic - Prescription obtained via SCRIPT or HL7 Standard transactions, or electronically within closed systems.
 4 Facsimile - Prescription obtained via transmission using a fax machine.
-5 Pharmacy - This value is used to cover any situation where a new Rx number needs to be created from an existing valid prescription such as traditional transfers; intrachain transfers; file buys; software upgrades/migrations; and any reason necessary to "give it a new number".
-This value is also appropriate for "Pharmacy dispensing" when applicable such as behind the counter; Plan B; established protocols; pharmacist's authority to prescribe; etc.
+5 Pharmacy - This value is used to cover any situation where a new Rx 3 number needs to be created from an existing valid prescription such as traditional transfers; intrachain transfers; file buys; software upgrades/migrations; and any reason necessary to "give it a new number".
+This value is also appropriate for "Pharmacy dispensing" when applicable such as behind the counter; Plan B; established protocols; pharmacist's authority to prescribe; etc. process, promised damenty to process, etc.